Skip to Content

 4. Remove all leaves.

 The leaves are the perfect hiding spot for aphids and other insects.
 To be safe, remove every single leaf from the plant.
-This part can feel wrong, like you are killing the plant, but it is still alive.
+This part can feel overly-traumatic, like you are killing the plant, but it is still alive.
 The roots and stem remain alive and can regrow later from each node.Leaves removed from pepper plant for overwintering

 5. Remove root ball and clean out all soil.